TangyKiwi/kiwiclient-loader/README.md

-iris-loader
+kiwiclient-loader
 ===========

-The loader for standalone versions of Iris, based off the Fabric loader.
+The loader for standalone versions of KiwiClient, based off the Iris/Fabric loader.

 ## License